-Lift Maintenance and Service Contracts: An introduction
+Lift Maintenance Contracts: An introduction

 Lifts, as with all machinery, require regular servicing.
 As a lift owner if you have a lift that is used by an employee in a commercial setting, e.g. restaurant, library, office or warehouse you have a duty of care.
 As a national provider of lift servicing, we are regularly asked for advice about lift responsibility and what to consider.